connorturlan/spring-resourcing-api/readme.md

 ## Future Plans - TODO

 ```
-GET /jobs
-	...?assigned={true|false} - Filter by whether a job is assigned to a temp or not

 GET /temps
 	...?jobId={jobId} - List temps that are available for a job based on the jobs date range
 ```

-- Use JsonIgnoreProperties instead of JsonIdentityInfo for less cluttered responses.

 ## Related Projects